 Let’s stop avoiding entire food groups which in the long term can or may compromise your gastro-intestinal health.
 Your GI is unique to what you eat.
-Eliminating a food group because someone told you that it would reduce your bloating can or may make the situation worse, unless you’ve been diagnosed with a medical issue like celiac, gluten or lactose intolerances by a specialist in that specific area.
+Eliminating a food group because someone told you that it would reduce your bloating can or may make the situation worse, unless you’ve been diagnosed with a medical issue like celiac, gluten or lactose intolerance by a specialist in that specific area.
 Don’t let Dr. Google diagnose you.
 Self-diagnosing is dangerous on so many levels.
-See a doctor.
+See a medical professional.

 As a food disappears from your regular eating pattern the ability to digest it properly does too.
 We’ve lost billions of healthy bacteria in our GIs by eliminating the foods that provide that healthy good bacteria as well as the foods that feed that good bacteria.
 Want to eliminate bloating, eat a balanced diet which includes all the food groups, eat slowly, drink enough water during the day to help make your BMs on the softer side and go for a walk.
-If that doesn’t help, go see a doctor.
+If that doesn’t help, go see a medical professional.

 Let’s get back into our kitchens armed with back to basic foods & ingredients and get cooking.
 Let’s teach our children how to cook.
 Not only will this impact our health, but learning how to be creative with leftovers because you know how to cook reduces waste from farm to fork.

 I still believe that the rise in type-2 diabetes and heart disease is linked to the demise of mandatory Home Economics classes that taught generations “how to cook”.
 Without these basics skills we are doomed to forage our local grocery stores for pre-packaged items.